 You’ll need to seal baked goods in airtight plastic wrap or packaging.
 If the items are delicate or decorated, you’ll also need to keep them from adhering to each other.
 Bubble wrap also helps to keep them secure once packed in the shipping container.

-Maintain High-Quality Standards When Shipping Your Frozen Food with Pelton Shepherd
+Maintain High-Quality Standards With Pelton Shepherd

 As a food supplier, you know all too well the risks involved in your industry.
-Shipping on time, reducing spoilage, and maintaining quality are daily challenges.
+Shipping on time, reducing spoilage and maintaining quality are daily challenges.
 Although many of the factors involved may not be in your control, there are steps you can take to try to avoid them.

 Knowing how to ship frozen food is one of them.
 It involves having appropriate packaging and insulation.
 Pelton Shepherd’s refrigerant solutions can help you achieve this.
 We provide high-quality shipping ice packs to match your unique shipping needs.